Subarachnoid Hemorrhage Medication

 Nimodipine is indicated to reduce poor outcome related to aneurysmal subarachnoid hemorrhage.[26]
 While studies have shown benefit regarding severity of neurologic deficits caused by cerebral vasospasm following SAH, no evidence exists that nimodipine either prevents or relieves spasms of cerebral arteries.
 Thus, the actual mechanism of action is unknown.

 Begin therapy within 96 hours of SAH.
 Nimodipine is given orally.
-If the patient cannot swallow the capsule because he or she is undergoing surgery or unconscious, make holes at both ends of the capsule with an 18-gauge needle and extract the contents into a syringe, empty the contents into the patient's in situ nasogastric tube, and wash it down the tube with 30 mL of isotonic saline.
+If the patient cannot swallow the gel capsule because he or she is undergoing surgery or is unconscious, administer the oral solution (Nymalize, 60 mg/20 mL) via nasogastric or gastric tube and flush tubing before and after with normal saline.
+If the oral solution is not available, make holes at both ends of the gel capsule with an 18-gauge needle and extract the contents into a syringe, empty the contents into the patient's in situ nasogastric tube, and flush the tube with 30 mL of isotonic saline.

 Anticonvulsants, Other